AlexMKramer/ComfyUIDiscordBot/README.md

 # Thanks
-/Rotyxium/CtoD for the ground work on the bot.
+/Rotyxium/CtoD for the groundwork on the bot.